SalinaYu/ASEwhat-happens-when/7-Packet2Wire.md

 # Packet Hits the "Wire"

-_Context: We're trying to form our TCP connection.
-We're sending a SYN packet across the internet to start that process._
+_Context: We're trying to form our TCP connection to our HTTP destination.
+We're sending the previously inspected SYN packet across the internet to start that process._

 _OSI Layer(s): 1-4_